Are you considering hiring a project manager for your upcoming office build-out or renovation?

 Who Should Hire a Project Manager for Their Construction Project?

-• The build-out of a new office, industrial, or retail space
+• The build-out of a new office, industrial, or retail space from shell condition

-• An interior renovation of your existing office space
+• Interior renovation of your existing space

 A project manager can also help you if you already have a construction project underway.